-There are no trees listed on City of Kingston's Significant Tree Register that are affected by Electric Line clearance works.
+There is one tree listed on City of Kingston's Significant Tree Register that is affected by Electric Line clearance works.
+Banksia marginata 597 Lower Dandenong Road, Dingley Village.

 2.9.1 REGULATION 9(4)(h)(i)

 Each area that the responsible person knows contains a tree that the responsible person may need to cut or remove to ensure compliance with the Code and that is - Indigenous to Victoria